Sorry, you need to enable JavaScript to visit this website.

 Findings:

-The report found financial stability, more stable and supportive housing, increased goal setting, and an overall greater sense of hopefulness.
+The report found that YALift! participants had greater financial stability, more stable and supportive housing, increased goal setting, and an overall greater sense of hopefulness than members of the control group.
 Other highlights include:

 YALift! improved the economic status of participants, and some of the impacts persisted after the program ended.
 YALift! participants had more financial and housing stability during and after the pilot than control group members.
 They were better able to afford emergency expenses and had greater savings.
 They were significantly less likely than control group counterparts to be evicted during the pilot, with a possibility this trend could continue after the pilot.
 Some interviewees said they were working the same amount as before the pilot, but some said they were working harder or more.
 Despite the pandemic’s toll on young adults’ mental health, YALift! participants’ mental health slightly improved.
 Some participants reported in interviews that GI helped them care for their mental health needs.
 Interviewees spoke about reduced stress and increased time to reflect and plan for the future.
 They created more organized and peaceful living environments during the pilot.
 Interviewees also said they were able to ask less of their loved ones, bolstering feelings of independence and agency.
 Those who were parents said that GI increased their self confidence as parents.

 Interviewees also spoke frequently about new aspirations they had after being part of YALift! and about GI’s effects on dreams they had nurtured before YALift!
-The program helped participants set and pursue goals.
 Some interviewees used GI to support their education or start a business.
 A subset of interviewees indicated that their mindsets shifted from reactive habits caused by living with scarcity toward more intentional and healthier choices in their personal lives, relationships with money, and motivations for work and entrepreneurship.

 Who Participated: